 - Drill two holes 315/16 inches (100 mm) apart.
-Then thread a screw into each hole, letting the heads extend about 1/8 inch (3 mm) from the wall. - 2.
-Plug one end of the supplied long modular cord into the TEL LINE jack on the back of the base. - 3.
-Insert the supplied AC adapter's barrel plug into the DC IN 9V jack on the back of the base. - 4.
-Route the adapter and modular cords through the grooves on the bottom of the base. - Align the base's keyhole slots with the mounting screws and slide the base downward to secure it.

-6. Plug the modular cord's other end into the phone jack, and plug the adapter into a standard AC outlet.
+Then thread a screw into each hole, letting the heads extend about 1/8 inch (3 mm) from the wall. - Plug one end of the supplied long modular cord into the TEL LINE jack on the back of the base. - Insert the supplied AC adapter's barrel plug into the DC IN 9V jack on the back of the base. - Route the adapter and modular cords through the grooves on the bottom of the base. - Align the base's keyhole slots with the mounting screws and slide the base downward to secure it. - Plug the modular cord's other end into the phone jack, and plug the adapter into a standard AC outlet. - 7.
+Lift the base's antenna to a vertical position.

-CONNECTING AND CHARGING THE BATTERY PACK
+CONNECTING/CHARGING THE BATTERY PACK

 The phone comes with a rechargeable nickel-cadmium battery pack in the handset, but not connected.
-Before using your phone, you must connect the battery pack, then charge it for about 24 hours.
+Before using your phone, you must connect the battery pack, then charge it for about 15-20 hours. !